scmorrison/uzu/README.md

 # Optional parameters (also, comments like this are ok)

-# Use a custom dev server port
+# Use a custom dev server port, default is 3000
 port: 4040

 # Specify a custom project root path